nhuang37/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a data scientist passionate about representation learning, deep learning and interdisciplinary research.
 I enjoy telling stories with visualizations and using data science for social good.
-I am currently pursuing my M.S. degree in Data Science at Center for Data Science, New York University.
+I am currently pursuing my PhD in Applied Mathematics and Statistics at Johns Hopkins University.